Giants vs. Athletics Player Props Betting Odds

-Sportsbooks have set player props for LaMonte Wade Jr and others when the San Francisco Giants host the Oakland Athletics at Oracle Park on Tuesday at 9:45 PM ET.
+Sportsbooks have set player props for Brent Rooker and others when the San Francisco Giants host the Oakland Athletics at Oracle Park on Wednesday at 9:45 PM ET.

 Bet on this matchup or its props with BetMGM!